flashbots/flashbots-docs/docs/flashbots-mev-boost/Relay API Specification.md

 # Relay API Specification

+The Flashbots [mev-boost-relay](https://github.com/flashbots/mev-boost-relay) is open source technology.
+The following document details Version 1 of the MEV-Boost Relay API Specification.

 ## Data types

-A reference implementation of the data types with correct SSZ encoding and signing routines can be found in this repository: [https://github.com/flashbots/go-boost-utils](https://github.com/flashbots/go-boost-utils)
+A reference implementation of the data types with correct SSZ encoding and signing routines can be found in the [go-boost-utils](https://github.com/flashbots/go-boost-utils) directory.

 ### [builder-specs](https://github.com/ethereum/builder-specs) and [beacon-APIs](https://github.com/ethereum/beacon-APIs)